Wonder947/vara_assignment0/README.md

 environmental metrics of the plant.

 ## Instruction
-clone the repository, download Node.js 18.17 or later, run 'npm run dev' to see the result page.
+clone the repository, download Node.js 18.17 or later, install the dependencies, run 'npm run dev' to see the result page.

+You can click the legend to select or unselect the different metrics.
+When hover over the data(bar), user can view the detailed information of it.

+## Other Information
+it is also deployed at